-umegoodness is a space where I can share what I’ve learned and am learning about healthy vegan eating and the pursuit of a balanced lifestyle of whole foods, active living, and overall wellness.
+umegoodness is a space where I can share what I’ve learned and am learning about building and maintaining a healthy lifestyle for myself and my family, seeking a balance of whole foods, active living, and overall wellness.

 I have dealt with food addiction, compulsive overeating and excess weight for pretty much my whole life.
 I have tried countless diets and fads to try to find balance with my weight, but nothing has worked for the long term.
 However, this trying struggle has not been without its positive discoveries.
 I learned that I love exercise and especially running and have successfully gone on to run a handful of 10K races.
 Along the way I also discovered a love for nutrition and began researching health voraciously which led ultimately to discovering the merits of a plant-based diet.
 For 7 years I enjoyed an amazing vegan diet.
 Now I’m allowing myself to eat dairy and meat again (long story), but still trying to find balance for how to eat mostly plant-based.
-High fat, high salt, and high sugar foods are available in any diet.
+High fat, high salt, and high sugar foods are also available in any diet.

 The name of this blog was inspired by a popular macrobiotic food, the umeboshi plum.
-I make a delicious, healthy and simple umeboshi vinegar vinaigrette (from the Kind Life cookbook by Alicia Silverstone) that I put onto steamed leeks or bok choy – this simple, clean, nutritious and delicious recipe very inspirational and hope to eat this way as much as I can.
+I make a delicious, healthy and simple umeboshi vinegar vinaigrette (from the Kind Life cookbook by Alicia Silverstone) that I put onto steamed leeks or bok choy.
+I find this simple, clean, nutritious and delicious recipe very inspirational and hope to eat this way as much as I can.

 Cast of characters:

-Jason: My beloved husband of two years and companion of over 10.
+Jason: My beloved husband.
 We met in high school and have been inseparable ever since.
 He is supportive, patient, comedic in the worst way possible, and an incurable gamer.
 What can I say?
 Geeks are the bomb.

-Leah: The newest addition to our furry family and by far the most high maintenance.
-An athletic, loving, excitable, energetic-beyond-belief bundle of fur who makes us laugh every day.
-At 2 years old she is still learning to settle down and seems to have finally settled down in our family after her experience moving from place to place as a rescue.
+Leah: Our german-shepherd-husky-mix dog who is an athletic, loving, excitable, energetic-beyond-belief bundle of fur.
+She seems to have finally settled down in our family after her experience moving from place to place as a rescue.
 She was rescued originally from a Quebec kill pound by an animal rescue and then was fostered for a short time.
 As a result of all her experience she is very attached to us, which has made off-leash dog park jaunts very easy.